eteen12/practice-programs/email-bot/README.md

 # Email Sender

-This micro project uses Nodemailer to send automated emails, with a simple command.
+This practice program uses Nodemailer to send automated emails, with a simple command.
 Send a specified amount of emails, automated.

 ## Setup